insikk/Grad-CAM-tensorflow/README.md

 # Grad-CAM-tensorflow

 This is tensorflow version of demo for Grad-CAM.
-Thanks for the awesome machine learning commuity for providing many building blocks.
+I used vgg16 for demo because this model is very popular CNN model.
+However grad-cam can be used with any CNN model.
+Just modify convolution layer in my demo code.

 See [python notebook](https://github.com/insikk/Grad-CAM-tensorflow/blob/master/gradCAM_tensorflow_demo.ipynb) to see demo of this repository.
+>To use the VGG networks in this demo, the npy files for [VGG16 NPY](https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM) has to be downloaded.

-## Grad-CAM: Gradient-weighted Class Activation Mapping
+## [Origial Paper] Grad-CAM: Gradient-weighted Class Activation Mapping

 **[Grad-CAM: Why did you say that?
 Visual Explanations from Deep Networks via Gradient-based Localization][7]**
 Ramprasaath R. Selvaraju, Abhishek Das, Ramakrishna Vedantam, Michael Cogswell, Devi Parikh, Dhruv Batra